-Application for Early Decision must be completed August 1.
-Applications will be notified whether they have been accepted by October 1.
+Application for Early Decision must be completed by August 1.
+Applicants will be notified whether they have been accepted by October 1.
 If not accepted, the applicant will be placed in the regular applicant pool without having to reapply.
 The applicant may then also apply to additional schools.

-Applicants are carefully evaluated by the Admission Committee with regard to their potential for pursuing a curriculum leading to the Doctor of Medicine degree.
+Applicants are carefully evaluated by the Admissions Committee with regard to their potential for pursuing a curriculum leading to the Doctor of Medicine degree.
 Academic achievement, MCAT scores, premedical advisior committee appraisal and personal interviews constitute the major factors for applicant evaluation.